lamualfa/routify-windi/README.md

 # routify-windi

-Use Windi CSS (_Next generation of Tailwind CSS compiler_) in Routify.
+Use Windi CSS (_Next generation of Tailwind CSS compiler_) with Vite in Routify.
 What is Windi CSS? see [Windi CSS](https://github.com/windicss/windicss) for more informations.

 ## Installation